mbeacom/locust-load-tests/README.md

 Performance
 -----------
 I found a widely fluctuating ramp-up with the Go driver.
-I would also expect the user rate to increment up to the specified user rate.
+I would also expect the hatch rate to increment to the specified user rate.
 I have raised [an issue](https://github.com/myzhan/boomer/issues/23)

 We would also need to add a [non-linear ramp-up in